Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 Lower room temperature and use fewer blankets, since bed bugs are drawn to body heat.

+Some essential oils like oregano, eucalyptus, lavender, peppermint, and tea tree oil may have mild repelling effects.
 However, these are not complete solutions — they only provide temporary deterrence and must be used cautiously around children and pets.

 Diatomaceous earth (DE) can help when used correctly: